-

 Links

-Rural Black and Latinx students: Engaging community cultural wealth in higher educationA different kind of job search: Geographically focused searches after the completion of student affairs master’s programs
+Rural Black and Latinx Students: Engaging community cultural wealth in higher education

-The cultivation of support networks by Students of Color in a residence hall setting at a predominantly White institution
+The cultivation of support networks by Students of Color in a residence hall setting at a predominantly white institution